zalando/beard/README.md

 [![Build Status](https://travis-ci.org/zalando/beard.svg)](https://travis-ci.org/zalando/beard)

-Beard is an open-source, logic-less templating engine, written in Scala and inspired by [Mustache](https://mustache.github.io/).
-You can use it out-of-the-box; see the Requirements list below.
+Beard is a logic-less templating engine written in Scala and inspired by [Mustache](https://mustache.github.io/).
+You can use it out-of-the-box; see the [Requirements list](#requirements) below.

 What makes Beard powerful: